jeanninejacobs/C-Projects/README.md

-# C-Projects
+# C-Plus-Plus-Projects
-Here are all of my assignments for C++ at SCCC
+Here is a sample of my assignments from my C++ class at SCCC.